meh2481/liTools/README.md

 Accepted commandline switches:
 	--overwrite-progress	Writes over the previous progress indicator, to mimimize commandline output.
 Doesn't display filenames.
 	--threads=n				Compress with n threads.
-Otherwise will spawn as many threads as your computer has processor cores. n=0 will also result in this behavior.
+If n=0 or omitted, will spawn as many threads as your computer has processor cores.

 Sound modification